 The Conscience of the King

 As Jean-Luc Picard says the Starfleet Prime Directive is not just a set of rules, but “a philosophy.”
 At its core it is about letting a people fend for themselves.
 It is about teaching fellow sentient creatures self-reliance, to figure out the hard problems on their own, and without the technological and economical hand-outs of a more developed nation.
-In the end, one could actually interpret it as a fairly “pull yourself up by your own bootstraps” type of policy from the normally leftist Federation, but is it one directive we are willing to put to use in today’s world?
+In the end, one could actually interpret it as a “pull yourself up by your own bootstraps” type of policy from the normally leftist Federation, but is it one directive we are willing to put to use in today’s world?
 What would Picard do?

-Currently, Europe and the world is facing one of the largest refugee crises in a generation.
+Currently, Europe and the world are facing one of the largest refugee crises in a generation.
 4.1 million people have fled the violence currently taking place in Syria, thanks to ISIS and other warring factions.
 That is nearly double the amount displaced by the Rwanda genocides in 1994.
 Europe and other countries have had varying responses to the flood of refugees trying to stream across their borders.
 Countries like Hungary have been cracking down while countries such as Germany have been opening their nation to fleeing refugees, but they have been forced to “drop it down to impulse” in the past week.
 Yet, what is the right way to handle this crisis?

 The humanitarian side would say that we have a moral and ethical obligation to help the people who are currently fleeing war and violence.
 After all they are fighting for their lives and the lives of their family to make it to safer grounds, flooding into Mediterranean countries by land and sea.
-However, a more practical side could also argue that from an economic and security standpoint, letting thousands of unknown refugees from a high risk area of the world, unquestioningly into your country may not be the best choice.
+However, a more practical side could also argue that from an economic and security standpoint, letting thousands of unknown refugees from a high risk area of the world, unquestioningly, come into your country may not be the best choice.
 After all, when the Klingon moon of Praxis exploded and threatened the lives of everyone on the Klingon homeworld of Qo’nos, did the Federation decide to take the risk and help its most hated enemy?… Well, yes they did, but in all fairness they never had the Internet.

 Balance of Terror

 There has been a lot passed around on Facebook and social media about this current crisis.
-The most currently famous image is the picture of what appears to be an ISIS flag being held aloft by refugees during a clash with German police.
+The most famous image is the picture of what appears to be an ISIS flag being held aloft by refugees during a clash with German police.
 It often gets posted to show why countries should be closing their borders to this outpouring of humanity.
 The picture is also falser than Seven of Nine’s implants.
 It is a picture from 2012 taken at an anti-Islam rally in Bonn, Germany. the flag is not an ISIS flag at all, but another Muslim flag with a similar color scheme.
 Many Muslims believe that one of the banners carried by Muhammad was black and monochromatic, so it’s a very popular color scheme.

 In fact, according to the ship’s LCARS and our own research the only violence that we could uncover -that was even remotely related to the surge of refugees- had to do with anti-refugee protests.
 We are talking about people who already live in the affected countries and commit violence against migrants and government facilities, such as the arson attack against a planned center for refugees in Germany back in August.
 So far it seems as if most of the Syrian refugees have been relatively peaceful, especially in contrast to some of the more horrifying conditions they have been met with.
 22 refugees, including 4 children, drowned while attempting to reach Greece, and that story is not at all out of the ordinary.
 What would Sisko do?